Config drift is a never-ending battle we fight to keep devices secure and compliant. It's important administrators implement

 What Config Refresh Will Fixโ

 Let's look at a scenario where Config Refresh should fix config drift.
-According to the Config Drift announcement by Microsoft, any Bitlocker CSP polices should get refreshed at the 30 minute refresh cadence configured for Config Refresh.
+According to the Config Refresh announcement by Microsoft, any Bitlocker CSP polices should get refreshed at the 30 minute refresh cadence that was configured in the Config Refresh policy.
 Let's put that to the test.

-Silent Bitlocker encryption is enforced on the device.
-The drive encryption status can be verified by running the following command in an elevated PowerShell prompt:
+The drive encryption status can be verified on the endpoint by running the following command in an elevated PowerShell prompt:

 manage-bde -status